jjn2009/simple-docker-blue-green/README.md

 # TODO
 - Add http service to consume the webhook from docker hub
+- Allow arbitrary numbers of instances for blue and green
 - Make this an actual robust project in something other than bash
 - Try with multiple nodes using swarm (should work fine as is... maybe)
 - revert back if upgrade failed